YunhuiQi/Stat628-Module2/README.md

 # Stat628-Module2-Thursday(7)

 ## Introduction
-The repository includes a code folder, data folder and image folder.
+The repository includes a code folder, data folder and image folder.<br>
 The code folder contains